Evinature Blog

 Share

-IBS is considered a functional digestive disorder, likely caused by a disruption in the brain-gut axis (the communication between gut bacteria and the nervous system).
+IBS is a common gastrointestinal disorder characterized by abdominal pain or discomfort, often accompanied by changes in bowel habits.
+Considered a functional digestive disorder, IBS is likely caused by a disruption in the brain-gut axis (the communication between gut bacteria and the nervous system).
 Low-grade inflammation and gut barrier permeability are also highly implicated in IBS symptoms.

-Here’s a breakdown of the best supplements to take for IBS, according to the latest research.
+Here’s a breakdown of the best supplements and vitamins to take for IBS symptoms, according to the latest research.

 Peppermint Oil for IBS

-Peppermint has been used as a herbal medicine for stomach pain and digestion since ancient Egypt.
+Peppermint has been used as an herbal medicine for stomach pain and digestion since ancient Egypt.

 The popular folk remedy may be especially helpful for IBS patients as it relaxes the muscles of the intestinal tract, reducing contractions that are too fast in patients with diarrhea-predominant IBS.
 In 2019, researchers analyzed the pooled data from 12 randomized trials.
 They found peppermint oil to be a safe and effective remedy for IBS symptoms.